The Servant (2010 film): Plot

 Three years pass, and Bangja and Chunhyang grow closer and continue to love each other while Bangja becomes the servant of Chunhyang's house and runs errands for a local strong man.
 However, Chunhyang begins to take after her mother and grows increasingly manipulative despite her burgeoning love for Bangja.

 In Seoul, Mong-ryong takes his exams and becomes a Royal Inspector.
 After insulting the court eunuchs however, he is accorded a lowly position in his home town, subservient to the new governor.

 Mong-ryong finds Hyangdan has become the madam of her own house and runs a successful business.
-She sleeps with Mong-ryong and asks him if she is not more desirable and pleasing than Chunhyang, but expresses remorse that Bangja chose Chunhyang over her.
+She has sex with Mong-ryong and asks him if she is not more desirable and pleasing than Chunhyang, but expresses remorse that Bangja chose Chunhyang over her.

 Mong-ryong discusses women with his magistrate and later returns to Chunhyang's house.
 Mong-ryong goes for a walk with Chunhyang, and though it is not revealed what the two discussed, Chunhyang returns with a pleased expression and an expectation of seeing Mong-ryong again.

 The magistrate visits Chunhyang's house and after a confrontation with his own clerks and then Bangja, is greeted by a beautiful, but uncooperative Chunhyang who refuses to sit and pour his drinks because she is not a gisaeng.
 Enraged by her arrogance, the governor beats Bangja when he attempts to interfere, and has Chunhyang imprisoned.
 Bangja goes to Mong-ryong and implores his old master to help save her life.

 Later, during a celebration, the magistrate is seen in a back room attempting to sexually excite Chunhyang because Mong-ryong had told him that she would only bow to his wishes and fulfill his desires if he were violent with her.
 Bangja causes a commotion to get the magistrate to release her, but is saved from being beaten by the guards when Mong-ryong arrives with a large contingent of guards.
 Mong-ryong arrests the magistrate and has Chunhyang whipped for her insolence until Bangja interferes, claiming that she has a husband whom she was remaining faithful to.
 Chunhyang stabs herself with a small blade, saying to Mong-ryong (whose face was hidden) that she wanted news of her death taken to Master Lee Mong-ryong.